testnumberorg/testnumber.github.io/index.md

 #### Usage

-Simply call one of the Telelphone numbers or SIP addresses listed below.
+Simply call one of the Telephone Numbers or SIP addresses listed below.
 Listen on the line for information about your calling number.

 #### Test PSTN Numbers